ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/migration/4_development_environment.md

 ## Run the container

 Finally, we want to run the cross-platform built container on our `x86_64` machine.
+Because the application will open a few X windows to display the image results, we need to enable graphical display when launching the container.
 Do so by running the command below.

 ```bash
 xhost +local:*
 docker run -it --rm --platform linux/aarch64 --net=host -e DISPLAY=$DISPLAY -v /tmp/.X11-unix/:/tmp/.X11-unix/ -v $HOME/.Xauthority:/home/ubuntu/.Xauthority sobel_gcc_example /bin/bash